 What are the qualifications for membership?

 The association’s constitution must specify any qualifications for membership.
+It should also set out how new members may join the association.

 - has applied and been approved for membership in accordance with the procedure set out in the constitution